+As of late 2009, the impact of intra-Southern fighting during the civil war was still deeply felt.
 As of late 2009, the impact of the intra-Southern fighting during the civil war was still deeply felt.
 Among the Khartoum-backed militia members who subsequently declared allegiance to the SPLA, long-standing grievances against the Southern army and the GoSS remain.
-These range from fears of the SPLA and GoSS being dominated by the Dinka ethnic group, personal animosities arising from wartime atrocities, concerns about the 2011 referendum,28 and resentment at their marginalization within the army.
+These range from fears of the SPLA and GoSS being dominated by the Dinka ethnic group, personal animosities arising from wartime atrocities, concerns about the 2011 referendum, 28 and resentment at their marginalization within the army.